Table of Contents

 Turn on the Pen Plotter

-Connect the USB cable from the controller to the computer.
+Check if the USB cable from the plotter controller to the computer is connected.

 On the computer, open the 'OpenBuilds CONTROL' application.